 Stunning oceanside villas and isolated mountain getaways are a world away from the bustling nightlife of Kuta and the laid back surfing trips that have previously typified a Balinese adventure.

 Today, you’ll see plenty of swanky luggage among the duffle bugs and surfboards on the baggage carousel at Denpasar’s Bali Ngurah Rai Airport as more and more discerning travellers arrive to sample the tropical decadence.

 Here’s five examples of what’s driving the new Bali buzz.

 Grand Cliff-Front Residence

-These villas in Uluwatu are typically what you’d see on celebrity Instagram accounts.
+The Grand Cliff-Front Residence Villas in Uluwatu are typically what you’d see on celebrity Instagram accounts.

 To sample life like the rich and famous, accommodation at this five-star cliff-front residence on the Bukit Peninsula will set you back around USD 1600 per night.

 What do you get for that?
-Apart from spectacular views from every window, the three bedroom villa with guest wing includes a media room, marble bathrooms, massage room, infinity pool, Jacuzzi and plenty more luxury touches like butlers, a chauffeur and fresh flowers.
+Apart from spectacular views from every window, the three-bedroom villa with guest wing includes a media room, marble bathrooms, massage room, infinity pool, Jacuzzi and plenty more luxury touches like butlers, a chauffeur and fresh flowers.